code-matt/react-native-replaykit/README.md

 ## Contributing
 If you find a bug or would like to request a new feature, open an issue.
 Your contributions are always welcome!
-Fork the project and Submit a pull request.
+Fork the project and Submit a pull request to the **dev** branch.

 ## TODO
 * Thumbnail previews being generated and stored at stopRecording.
 [Objects] with video path and thumbnail path being returned for recordings